We offer guitar lessons for Glen Ellyn, Wheaton, and beyond.

 In addition to teaching at Bellas Artes, Adam also teaches at Judson University.
 Adam lives in Aurora with his wife Christa and hopes to start a family someday.

-KEVIN BROWN, Bellas Artes Institute for Jazz Studies Director, jazz guitar
+KEVIN BROWN, Director for Bellas Artes Institute for Jazz Studies, jazz guitar

 Canadian-born guitarist Kevin Brown is an experienced educator, performer, and composer in the Chicago area.
 He holds a B.M. in guitar performance from the Wheaton College Conservatory of Music and a M.M. in Jazz Composition from DePaul University.